GenieFramework/Stipple.jl/README.md

 </p>

 Part of [Genie Framework](https://genieframework.com), Stipple is a reactive UI library for building interactive data applications in pure Julia.
-It uses <a href="https://github.com/GenieFramework/Genie.jl">Genie.jl</a> on the server side and <a href="https://vuejs.org/">Vue.js</a> on the client.
+It uses [Genie.jl]("https://github.com/GenieFramework/Genie.jl) on the server side and [Vuejs](https://vuejs.org) on the client.
 Stipple uses a high performance architecture that automatically synchronizes the state two-way (server -> client and client -> server), sending only JSON data over the wire.
 </div>

 Besides the low-code API provided by Stipple, you can also use [Genie Builder](https://learn.genieframework.com/docs/genie-builder/quick-start) to build your reactive UIs.
 Genie Builder is a plugin for VSCode to help you create interactive Genie apps much faster using its visual drag-and-drop editor.